Elliptic multizetas and the elliptic double shuffle relations: The elliptic double shuffle and push-neutrality relations

 \subsection{A very brief introduction to moulds}

-We recall some notions from Ecalle's theory of moulds \cite{Ecalle:Dimorphie,Ecalle:Flexion} that we will need in order to study algebraic relations between elliptic multiple zeta values.
+We recall some notions from Ecalle's theory of moulds \cite{Ecalle:Dimorphie,Ecalle:Flexion} that we will need in order to study algebraic relations between elliptic multizetas.
 Besides the original references, a more detailed introduction to moulds can be found in \cite{Schneps:ARI}.